Billy Ray Waldon

-Billy Ray Waldon (born January 3, 1952), also known as Billy Joe Waldon or Nvwtohiyada Idehesdi Sequoyah (Cherokee: ᏅᏙᎯᏯᏓ ᎢᏕᎮᏍᏗ ᏎᏉᏯ, Nvdohiyada Idehesdi Sequoya), is an American criminal, former fugitive, Native American Movement activist, and Esperantist who in 1986, became the 399th fugitive listed by the FBI on the Ten Most Wanted Fugitives List.
-Waldon murdered three people during a crime spree in 1985.
+Billy Ray Waldon (born January 3, 1952), also known as Billy Joe Waldon or Nvwtohiyada Idehesdi Sequoyah (Cherokee: ᏅᏙᎯᏯᏓ ᎢᏕᎮᏍᏗ ᏎᏉᏯ, Nvdohiyada Idehesdi Sequoya), is an American former fugitive, American Indian Movement activist, and Esperantist who, in 1986, became the 399th fugitive listed by the FBI to the Ten Most Wanted Fugitives List.
+Waldon was convicted of the murders of three people during a crime spree in 1985.

-A native of Oklahoma, Waldon was apprehended on June 16, 1986 after San Diego, California police attempted to pull him over for a routine traffic citation.
+A native of Oklahoma, Waldon was apprehended on June 16, 1986, after San Diego, California police attempted to pull him over for a routine traffic citation.
 In 1992, Waldon was convicted of three counts of murder and sentenced to death in California.
 In 2023, Waldon's convictions were overturned by the California Supreme Court on grounds that he was denied representation by competent counsel.

 Criminal history

 Crimes

-Waldon's crime spree began in Tulsa, Oklahoma on October 10, 1985, when he wounded a man during a robbery.
-On November 15, Waldon shot a 28-year-old woman in the head.
+The crime spree which Waldon was convicted of began in Tulsa, Oklahoma on October 10, 1985, when a man was robbed and wounded.
+On November 15, a 28-year-old woman was shot in the head.
 However, the bullet grazed her skull and she survived.
-Two days later, on November 17, a woman was robbed at gunpoint and shot by Waldon.
+Two days later, on November 17, a woman was robbed at gunpoint and shot.
 The woman died of her injuries two days later.
-Waldon was not charged or tried for this killing.
-On November 23, Waldon shot and wounded two people who were getting out of their car.
+On November 23, two people were shot and wounded while getting out of their car.

-Two weeks later, Waldon broke into the San Diego, California home of 43-year-old Dawn Ellerman and shot her in the neck, killing her.
-Ellerman's 13-year-old daughter died of smoke inhalation while trying to rescue her mother from the house, which Waldon had set on fire during his escape.
-On December 19, Waldon was spotted fleeing a robbery in his car by police, who soon gave chase.
-Waldon managed to evade the police and abandoned the car, soon after running to the residence of 59-year-old Gordon Wells, who Waldon shot and killed.
-Later, Waldon shot and wounded Wells' neighbor and stole his car, which was found abandoned in late January 1986.
-A ballistics test linked Waldon's San Diego crimes to his Oklahoma crimes, and a federal arrest warrant was issued soon after.
+Two weeks later, the San Diego, California home of 43-year-old Dawn Ellerman was broken into.
+Ellermann was fatally shot in the neck.
+Ellerman's 13-year-old daughter died of smoke inhalation while trying to rescue her mother from the house, which had been set on fire.
+On December 19, a man later identified as Waldon was spotted fleeing a robbery in his car by police, who soon gave chase.
+Waldon managed to evade the police and abandoned the car, soon after running to the residence of 59-year-old Gordon Wells, who was shot and killed.
+Later, Wells' neighbor was shot and wounded, and his car was stolen.
+The car was found abandoned in late January 1986.
+A ballistics test linked the San Diego crimes to the Oklahoma crimes, and a federal arrest warrant for Waldon was issued soon after.